VladyslavHontar/A2_house_pricing_data_vis/WRITTEN_REPORT.md

 ### 1.2 Our Solution

 We created an interactive web dashboard that brings all this information together in one place.
-Users can compare housing costs across 30+ European countries from 2010 to present.
+Users can compare housing costs across 30 European countries from 2010 to present.
 The dashboard shows data in a simple, visual way that anyone can understand without technical knowledge.

 ### 1.3 Success Metrics

 We set clear goals to measure if our project was successful:

-1. **Coverage:** Show data for at least 30 European countries ✓ (achieved: 30+ countries)
+1. **Coverage:** Show data for at least 30 European countries ✓ (achieved: 30 countries)
 2. **Time period:** Display trends from 2010 to present with quarterly updates ✓ (achieved: 2010-2024)
 3. **Performance:** Dashboard loads in less than 3 seconds ✓ (achieved: ~2 seconds)
 4. **Usability:** Interactive and easy to understand without explanation ✓
-5. **Accessibility:** Color-blind safe visualizations ✓ (used ColorBrewer palettes)
+5. **Accessibility:** Color-blind safe visualizations ✓ (used ColorBrewer RdYlGn palette)
 6. **Transparency:** Clear labels and descriptions on all charts ✓

 All success metrics were achieved or exceeded.